Chaitya62/chaitya62.github.io/_posts/2019-07-07-How-to-create-a-peer-to-peer-video-streaming-application-using-WEBRTC.md

 ```

-That's it, if all the steps work out properly and you are on the same network, the peers should have a RTC connection open.
+That's it. if all the steps work out properly and you are on the same network, the peers should have a RTC connection open.

 #### Why on the same network ?